12 ways to make your Figma components more delightful to use

 • "In the wild" examples.

-• Figma quirks (e.g. you had to employ the double 180 hack to achieve a certain arrangement of overlapping elements at the cost of any swaps made to that component appearing upside down ... by the way, the new auto layout enhancements from Config 2022 including stacking order control, which make this hack obsolete!).
+• Figma quirks (e.g. you had to employ the double 180 hack to achieve a certain arrangement of overlapping elements at the cost of any swaps made to that component appearing upside down ... by the way, the auto layout enhancements from Config 2022 including stacking order control, which make this hack obsolete!).

 This isn't an exhaustive list, it's just what I've seen in the wild in terms of component documentation for designers.
 And to be clear, that entire list won't apply to every single component (e.g. base icons don't have much going on anatomy wise... they're just icons!), and not every product team needs to worry about every section (e.g. not every product has color theme-ing).